Three Ireland: 5G

 In September 2020, Three launched their new 5G network.
 Three has stated that this new service will be available in 121 locations but coverage is expected to expand overtime.
 "At Three, we believe it's important that this technology is available to all.
 That’s why we’ve created Ireland’s largest 5G network with coverage in 121 areas throughout the country."

 Network frequencies

 The following is a list of known frequencies used by Three Ireland:

 Sponsorships

 On 5 August 2010, Three Ireland announced a four-year, €7,500,000 deal with the Football Association of Ireland to become the primary sponsor of all Republic of Ireland international football teams.
 In 2015, Three renewed the sponsorship for a further five years.

 Following Hutchison Whampoa's acquisition of O2 Ireland, The O2 was renamed 3Arena in 2014.

 3 also sponsors the Waterford GAA teams.

+48

+In 2012, O2 Ireland launched a youth focused MVNO called 48.
+The value proposition for the brand has been offering unlimited call, text and data for a low fixed monthly price.